LPBeaulieu/GIF2Flipbook/README.md

 - Be sure to select the "flip on long edge" option for duplex printing when printing your flipbooks in protrait mode.

 - Once you are done printing and cutting your pages, you can perforate the pages and bind them with 1 inch plastic binder rings.
 Despite my shoddy scissor work, the flipbooks still turned out great!
-For smoother page flicking though, I would suggest actually binding your flipbooks using PVA glue (see the figures 9 to 26 of my other github PrintABook for more details on this: https://github.com/LPBeaulieu/Book-Generator-PrintABook)
+For smoother page flicking though, I would suggest actually binding your flipbooks using PVA glue (see the figures 9 to 26 of my other github <b>PrintABook</b> for more details on this: https://github.com/LPBeaulieu/Book-Generator-PrintABook)

 ![Figure 1](https://github.com/LPBeaulieu/GIF2Flipbook/blob/main/Flipbook%20binding.jpg)<hr> <b>Figure 1.</b> Simply bind your perforated page with binder rings for very nifty looking flipbooks!